feram18/led-stock-ticker/README.md

 - [rpi-rgb-led-matrix] library to make everything work with the LED board, included as a submodule.

 ## Disclaimer
-This project is still a work in progress (all feedback is appreciated!).
-This application is dependent on the [YFinance] library, and [Exchange Rates] API relaying accurate and updated data.
+This project is a work in progress (all feedback is appreciated!) and is dependent on the [YFinance] library & [Exchange Rates] API relaying accurate and updated data.

 ## License
 GNU General Public License v3.0